 The school currently leases its premises from the City of Ryde and this provides us with some certainty of tenure allowing the committee to plan for the long-term future of the school.
-The school continues to maintain a good relationship with the City of Ryde and we do not anticipate any changes to our strong ability to renew the lease, which is due, however, the councils Community Hall Strategy has been placed in holdover until the end of the year.
+The school continues to maintain a good relationship with the City of Ryde, who due to COVID, offered substantial rental relief for 2 quarters in 2020 and 2 quarters 2021 with a 50% discount on the rental fees.
+Whilst the lease remains on a month-to-month post expiry in 2019, the delay in finalising a new long-term lease has been communicated by the City of Ryde as due to COVID related disruptions and there is no reason not to expect renewal of the lease in the coming months.

-Education of both the child and parents is an important part of the school's approach.
-Families were able to witness the benefits of the Montessori approach by attending one of the two Guest Days and/or the two observation sessions, with parents taking advantage of these opportunities to witness how their children behave, learn and interact in the classroom.
-Parent Information nights were also well attended by parents.
-These information sessions give an insight into the Montessori Method and help families understand and appreciate the skills and knowledge their children will acquire.
+Education of the child and maximising involvement by the parents are an important part of the school's approach.
+Whilst COVID prevented the School from hosting families for Guest Days or allowed parents to attend observation sessions during 2020, the reopening in 2021 has allowed the School to once again welcome parents into the classroom via observations held before the end of Term 1.
+This provided parents with the opportunity to witness how their children behave, learn and interact in the classroom.
+Another observation week is planned for Term 2; with a Parent Information night to be held in June to provide an insight into the Montessori Method and help, families understand and appreciate the skills and knowledge their children will acquire.